Work has recommenced on TDO Mini Forms…

 Yep.
-As of last week, I dusted off the code and started working on TDOMF Plugin for Wordpress.
+As of last week, I dusted off the code and started working on TDOMF Plugin for WordPress.

 I’ve been reviewing refactoring the code and trying to fix as many bugs and other wiggles as I can.
 So far:

-- There is now a nice TDOMF Overview page, like the Wordpress Dashboard
+- There is now a nice TDOMF Overview page, like the WordPress Dashboard

 - Move the various admin pages to it’s own submenu rather than have the various pages scattered all over the place.

 - Updated the TDOMF panel on the edit post page.
-It now uses Wordpress’ built in AJAX and is much cleaner.
+It now uses WordPress’ built in AJAX and is much cleaner.

 - Added a logging feature.
 All actions of the plugin are logged so you can easily see when someone has approved a post, saved options, submitted a post etc. This is especially useful if you turn off moderation for example.